Chalarangelo/30-seconds-of-code/blog_posts/javascript-add-key-value-pair-to-object.md

 ### Square bracket notation

-Similar to dot notation, square bracket notation comes in handy when dealing with dynamic keys, but can also work with static keys.
+Similar to dot notation, square bracket notation comes in handy when dealing with **dynamic keys**, but can also work with static keys.
 Apart from that, it's exactly the same as dot notation both in functionality and performance.

 ```js
 const obj = { a: 1 };